-Syria produced this result, we must consider what will be the effect of the exile of Baha'u'llah in his several progresses from Tihran to Baghdad, from thence to Constantinople, to Roumelia, and the Holy Land.
+Since the exile of Abraham from Ur to Aleppo in Syria produced this result, we must consider what will be the effect of the exile of Bahá'u'lláh in His several removes from Tihrán to Baghdád, from thence to Constantinople, to Rumelia and to the Holy Land.

-See what a perfect educator Abraham was!
+See what a perfect Educator Abraham was!

-MOSES
+5: MOSES

 Moses was for a long time a shepherd in the wilderness.
-Regarded outwardly, he was a man brought up in a tyrannical household, and was known amongst the people as one who had committed a murder.
-By the officers and the priests of Pharaoh he was much hated and detested.
+Regarded outwardly, He was a Man brought up in a tyrannical household, and was known among men as One Who had committed a murder and become a shepherd.
+By the government and the people of Pharaoh He was much hated and detested.

-It was such a man as this that freed a great nation from the chains of captivity, made them contented, brought them out from Egypt, and led them to the Holy Land.
+It was such a Man as this that freed a great nation from the chains of captivity, made them contented, brought them out from Egypt, and led them to the Holy Land.

 This people from the depths of degradation were lifted up to the height of glory.
-They were captive, they became free; they were the most ignorant of peoples, they became the most wise.
-As the result of the institutions that Moses gave them, they attained a position which entitled them to honour among all nations, and their fame spread to all lands; to such a degree indeed that among surrounding nations if one wished to praise a man one said, 'surely he is an Israelite.'
-Moses established the religious law and the civil law; these gave life to the people of Israel, and led them to the highest possible degree of civilisation at that period.
+They were captive; they became free.
+They were the most ignorant of peoples; they became the most wise.
+As the result of the institutions that Moses gave them, they attained a position which entitled them to honor among all nations, and their fame spread to all lands, to such a degree indeed that among surrounding nations if one wished to praise a man one said, "Surely he is an Israelite."
+Moses established laws and ordinances; these gave life to the people of Israel, and led them to the highest possible degree of civilization at that period.

-To such a development did they attain that the sages of Greece came to regard the illustrious men of Israel as models of perfection.
+To such a development did they attain that the philosophers of Greece would come and acquire knowledge from the learned men of Israel.
 Such an one was Socrates, who visited Syria, and took from the children of Israel the teachings of the Unity of God and of the immortality of the soul.
-After his return to Greece he promulgated these teachings.
+After his return to Greece, he promulgated these teachings.
 Later the people of Greece rose in opposition to him, accused him of impiety, arraigned him before the Areopagus, and condemned him to death by poison.

-Now, how could a man who was a stammerer, who had been brought up in the house of Pharaoh, who was known among men as a murderer, who through fear had for a long time remained in concealment, and who had become a shepherd-establish so great a Cause, when the wisest philosophers on earth have not displayed one thousandth part of this influence?
+Now, how could a Man Who was a stammerer, Who had been brought up in the house of Pharaoh, Who was known among men as a murderer, Who through fear had for a long time remained in concealment, and Who had become a shepherd, establish so great a Cause, when the wisest philosophers on earth have not displayed one thousandth part of this influence?
 This is indeed a prodigy.